belgattitude/compare-package-managers/README.md

 Important to mention though

 - on yarn.lock changes only yarn is able to start with the cache (download differences only and persist)
-- ci persist cache only happens on yarn.lock changes
+- ci persist cache only happens on yarn.lock changes, for example
--
-Example

 <img src="https://user-images.githubusercontent.com/259798/199542234-f828450c-e8e4-4e61-b391-cc022adaa3eb.png" />